 You don’t want your puppy to build associations with you waking up in the night and having a good time.
 Take your puppy out to his designated toilet area, make sure they go (using the trigger phrase) and then take them back inside, calmly letting them know they have done well.

 If your puppy wakes you up by barking and whining, take them out.
-If they need to go, and you force them to go inside or in their crate by not giving them the opportunity of outside, it could cause a breakdown of your training.
+If they need to go, and you force them to go inside or in their crate by not giving them the opportunity of outside, it could cause a breakdown in your training.

-Once they seem comfortable with this routine, you can begin to extend the length of time between potty trips so that the puppy gradually becomes use to spending longer in bed.
+Once they seem comfortable with this routine, you can begin to extend the length of time between potty trips so that the puppy gradually becomes used to spending longer in bed.
 A good place to start would be putting two and a half hours between each toilet trip, instead of just two hours.
-Once the puppy is used to that, you can increase this to three hours, and so on, until, eventually, your puppy can last the whole night.
+Once the puppy is used to that, increase this to three hours, and so on, until, eventually, your puppy can last the whole night.

 It is often thought that telling your dog off if he or she makes a mess in the house is a good way to reinforce the fact they shouldn’t do it.
 This isn’t true.